thebruce87m/ME910-cheat-sheet/README.md

 ## Full TCP script
 ```
 AT+CFUN=1                                      // Full functionality
-AT+COPS=2                                      // Disable networkj registration
+AT+COPS=2                                      // Disable network registration
 AT+CGDCONT=1,"IP",”<APN>”                      // Set <cid>=1 with APN
 AT+COPS=0                                      // Enable network registration with automatic selection
 AT#SCFG=1,1,300,90,600,50                      // Socket Configuration (see AT command manual for the details of the command)